Cart 0

 Kay Murcer

 Fast forward to 2006... we celebrated our 40th wedding anniversary with family and friends in New York City.
-Christmas Eve arrived six weeks later, hand delivering Bobby an aggressive brain cancer diagnosis, propelling us into eighteen months of treatments and nervous uncertainty.
+Christmas Eve arrived six weeks later, hand-delivering Bobby an aggressive brain cancer diagnosis, propelling us into eighteen months of treatments and nervous uncertainty.
 We were tethered to MD Anderson in Houston most of 2007...
-Bobby continued treatments in a clinical trial, and resumed his broadcasting of Yankees games.
-During that year we wrote the book he had planned to pen once his baseball career ended...
+Bobby continued treatment in a clinical trial and resumed broadcasting Yankees games.
+During that year, we wrote the book he had planned to pen once his baseball career ended...
 YANKEE FOR LIFE pretty much details our love story, though it’s disguised as a sports biography.
 The book launched on Bobby’s 62nd birthday, two months before he lost his brave fight on July 12, 2008.
 That dreaded GBM tumor was the thief we never saw coming... the roadblock to our happily ever after... and my eventual detour toward a different journey of faith.